 It starts with the first step (+ a dream + a leap of faith)

-Sat Nam babe is a socially conscious kids clothing line of play and yoga wear for kids under five and babies.
+Sat Nam babe is consciously made, yoga-inspired clothing for kids up to age 6 + babies.
 In Kundalini yoga, the words “Sat Nam” translates to “truth is my identity.”
 As our littlest kids go through life and are faced with societal pressure, family pressure, etc. may they always be true to themselves and what they were meant to accomplish in this lifetime.
 In other words, let’s let our kids live their wildest dreams and shoot for the stars!

 Supporting an ethical fashion industry

 There are so many injustices in the fashion industry (i.e. unsafe factories, child labor, etc) we want to join the list of ethical fashion companies producing conscious baby clothes and kids clothes and be proud of where our products are coming from.
 So we are saying no to unsafe factories and yes to local as much as possible.

 Tees and onesies are organic cotton and Fair Trade certified, printed in sunny California and sewn in India.
 Fair Trade means that the factory workers we choose to consciously support can actually live a humane, comfortable life.
-And lastly, the recycled plastic bottle (yes you heard right!) yoga leggings fabric comes from North Carolina, is digitally printed in LA and cut and sewn in New York City in the South Bronx.
+Our luxurious recycled plastic bottle headbands and leggings (think your absolute fave yoga pants) fabric comes from North Carolina, is digitally printed in LA and cut and sewn in New York City in the South Bronx.
 Yeah!

 Sat Nam babe is meant to represent the dreamer in all of us, regardless of age or current situation.
 Hold steadfast to your dreams and live out your destiny!